Texas Opportunity

 Texas Education Code establishes that the OHSD is equivalent to a high school diploma conferred by a public school district.

-Who is eligible for the OHSD program?
+Who is eligible for the Diploma?

 Where is the OHSD program offered?